-When a victim tells the Title IX Coordinator about an incident of sexual misconduct, the victim has the right to expect the Montana Academy to take immediate and appropriate steps to investigate what happened and to resolve the matter promptly and equitably.
+When a victim tells the Title IX Coordinator or Deputy about an incident of sexual misconduct, the victim has the right to expect the Montana Academy to take immediate and appropriate steps to investigate what happened and to resolve the matter promptly and equitably.

-To the extent possible, information reported to the Title IX Coordinator will be shared only with people responsible for handling the school's response to the report.
-The Title IX Coordinator should not share information with law enforcement without the victim's consent or unless the victim has also reported the incident to law enforcement.
+To the extent possible, information reported to the Title IX Coordinator or Deputy will be shared only with people responsible for handling Montana Academy's response to the report.
+The Title IX Coordinator or Deputy should not share information with law enforcement without the victim's consent or unless the victim has also reported the incident to law enforcement.

-Before a victim reveals any information to the Title IX Coordinator, the Coordinator should ensure that the victim understands the Coordinator's reporting obligations - and, if the victim wants to maintain confidentiality, direct the victim to confidential resources.
-If the victim wants to tell the Title IX Coordinator what happened but also maintain confidentiality, the Coordinator should tell the victim that the school will consider the request, but cannot guarantee that the school will be able to honor it.
+Before a victim reveals any information to the Title IX Coordinator or Deputy, the Coordinator should ensure that the victim understands the Coordinator's reporting obligations - and, if the victim wants to maintain confidentiality, direct the victim to confidential resources.
+If the victim wants to tell the Title IX Coordinator or Deputy what happened but also maintain confidentiality, the Coordinator should tell the victim that Montana Academy will consider the request but cannot guarantee that Montana Academy will be able to honor it.

-The Title IX Coordinator will not pressure a victim to request confidentiality, but will honor and support the victim's wishes, including for the school to fully investigate an incident.
-By the same token, the Title IX Coordinator will not pressure a victim to make a full report if the victim is not ready to.
+The Title IX Coordinator or Deputy will not pressure a victim to request confidentiality, but will honor and support the victim's wishes, including for Montana Academy to fully investigate an incident.
+By the same token, the Title IX Coordinator or Deputy will not pressure a victim to make a full report if the victim is not ready to.

-Requesting Confidentiality: How the School Will Weigh the Request and Respond
+REQUESTING CONFIDENTIALITY: How Montana Academy Will Weigh the Request and Respond

-If a victim discloses an incident to the Title IX Coordinator but wishes to maintain confidentiality or requests that no investigation into a particular incident be conducted or disciplinary action taken, the Montana Academy must weigh that request against the school's obligation to provide a safe, non-discriminatory environment for all students, including the victim.
+If a victim discloses an incident to the Title IX Coordinator or Deputy but wishes to maintain confidentiality or requests that no investigation into a particular incident be conducted or disciplinary action taken, the Montana Academy must weigh that request against Montana Academy's obligation to provide a safe, non-discriminatory environment for all students, including the victim.

-If the school honors the request for confidentiality, a victim must understand that the school's ability to meaningfully investigate the incident and pursue disciplinary action against the alleged perpetrator(s) may be limited.
+If Montana Academy honors the request for confidentiality, a victim must understand that Montana Academy's ability to meaningfully investigate the incident and pursue disciplinary action against the alleged perpetrator(s) may be limited.

-Although rare, there are times when the school may not be able to honor a victim's request in order to provide a safe, non-discriminatory environment for all students.
+Although rare, there are times when Montana Academy may not be able to honor a victim's request in order to provide a safe, non-discriminatory environment for all students.

-The Title IX Coordinator will evaluate requests for confidentiality.
-When weighing a victim's request for confidentiality or that no investigation or discipline be pursued, the Title IX Coordinator will consider a range of factors, including the following:
+The Title IX Coordinator or Deputy will evaluate requests for confidentiality.
+When weighing a victim's request for confidentiality or that no investigation or discipline be pursued, the Title IX Coordinator or Deputy will consider a range of factors, including the following: